sajinsa99/my_env/alpine/readme.txt

 docker images
 # you should find the same tag '4343381f999c" , with the tag name given above "toto":
 toto                latest              4343381f999c        About a minute ago   346MB
+# none, with tag "4343381f999c" should be vanished/renamed to "toto:latest"